My Old Flame: History

 "My Old Flame" first appeared in the 1934 film Belle of the Nineties when it was sung by Mae West, backed by the Duke Ellington Orchestra.
 Six weeks after filming wrapped with West, Ellington recorded the tune with singer Ivie Anderson, released on Commodore 585.
 It became a No. 7 hit for Guy Lombardo later that year but it was not until the early 1940s that the tune re-emerged, entering the repertoire of the orchestras of Benny Goodman and Count Basie.

 Notable recordings

-"My Old Flame" has since become a jazz standard, and sung by the likes of Billie Holiday, Peggy Lee, Dinah Washington and Helen Humes, with instrumental interpretations by Charlie Parker for the Dial label in 1947, Gerry Mulligan with Chet Baker in 1953, Oscar Peterson on his 1956 album Patel Moods, trombonist J.J.
-Johnson on his 1957 album Trombone Master, Sonny Rollins on his 1993 album Old Flames and many others.
-The tune was also recorded by the Stan Kenton orchestra, and Zoot Sims in a "sensitive rendition" according to Jazz Improv magazine.
-Spike Jones recorded a spoof version with vocals by Paul Frees (imitating Peter Lorre).
+"My Old Flame" has become a jazz standard and has been sung by the likes of Billie Holiday, Peggy Lee, Dinah Washington, Helen Humes and Marlena Shaw, with instrumental interpretations by Charlie Parker for the Dial label in 1947, Gerry Mulligan with Chet Baker in 1953, trombonist J.J.
+Johnson on his 1957 album Trombone Master, Sonny Rollins on his 1993 album Old Flames, and many others.
+The tune was also recorded by the Stan Kenton orchestra and Zoot Sims in a "sensitive rendition" according to Jazz Improv magazine.
+Spike Jones and his City Slickers recorded a spoof version in 1947 featuring vocals by Paul Frees (imitating Peter Lorre).
 John Scofield included the song in his 2022 solo album.